maxhu08/discord-bot-starter/README.md

 ## info

-A simple template for creating discord bot.
+A simple template for creating a discord bot.

 ## getting-started